sundeepbassi/fun-ships/README.md

 - Fun-Ships is a noughts and crosses game (tik tak toe in American) designed on the original paper played game.

-- For more information about noughts and crosses check out [Wikipedia](https://en.wikipedia.org/wiki/Tic-tac-toe)])
+- For more information about noughts and crosses check out [Wikipedia](https://en.wikipedia.org/wiki/Tic-tac-toe)

 - Funships is coded in python and the code is outputted in the terminal the game is also deployed to Heroku.

 - The game is designed to be played by a single person against the computer.

-- The objective of the game is for the player to place an  3 X's on the grid board in a line to win.
+- The objective of the game is for the player to place  3 X's on the grid board in a line to win.

 ## How To Play